-Infant swimming classes in Los Angeles are a great way to keep your child safe and to establish skills that will help them become a better swimmer as they grow.
+Infant swimming classes in West Los Angeles are a great way to keep your child safe and to establish skills that will help them become a better swimmer as they grow.
 Many parents are tempted to only do swimming lessons during the summer when there’s more room in the schedule and when kids are more likely to be swimming.
 However, there are numerous reasons why you should continue swimming lessons throughout the year.
 Here’s what you need to know.

 Risk Is Year-Round